<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Idaho's cooler climate means that your go-to grass should be cool-season.

-This type of seed is winter hardy but still holds up well in the summer heat.
+This type of seed is winter-hardy but still holds up well in summer heat.

 A Peek at Perennial Rye: a Great Idaho Grass